Using Custom Data

 }

-We will use the following function to set background color:
+We will use the following function to open a new ViewController and set the background color and discount percentage:

-func setViewBackgroundColor(red: String, green: String, blue: String) {
+func setViewBackgroundColor(red: String, green: String, blue: String, discount: String) {

 let red = CGFloat((red as NSString).floatValue)